NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning

-Given a multiple-choice question, \sysname{} takes a candidate answer and converts the QA pair into a single hypothesis statement $h$ using a neural model for Question to Declarative Sentence conversion~\cite[QA2D;][]{demszky-etal-2018-transforming}.
-It then attempts to prove $h$ against its knowledge base.
-An example conversion is shown in \S\ref{app:qa2d}.
-For each alternative, we enumerate $n$ proofs using a time-capped backward chaining search, and then take as the system's answer the alternative with the overall highest-scoring proof.
-This approach is similar to that of \citet{dalvi-etal-2022-towards}.
+\paragraph{Question Conversion} Given a multiple-choice question, the system converts each candidate answer into a hypothesis $h$ using a Question to Declarative Sentence model~[QA2D; \citet{demszky-etal-2018-transforming}] (See \S \ref{app:qa2d}).
+It then searches for a proof of $h$ against its knowledge base.
+For each alternative, we enumerate $p$ proofs using a time-capped backward chaining search and then take as the system's answer the candidate with the overall highest-scoring proof.